TKM03/DATA-SCIENCE/README.txt

-1. make sure the python file and the diamond are in the same directory
+1. make sure the python file and the diamond.csv are in the same directory
 2. run python file

 2 UI did: